tej1996nitrr/Questionnaire/README.md

 # Questionnaire
-Full stack app using Django and Vue.
+Full stack application using Django and Vue.